curtissmith291/final_project/Group_Action_Items/Deliverable2_README/README.md

 #### Web Scraping Data

-We reran our web scraping method, this time utilizing beers from the [Top Rated Beer Styles](https://www.beeradvocate.com/beer/top-styles/).
+We reran our web scraping method, this time utilizing beers from the Beer Styles By Count of Ratings](https://www.beeradvocate.com/beer/styles/).
 We only wanted to use beers that has a minimum of 100 reviews.
 We would iterate through each of the following beer styles, Bocks, Brown Ales, Dark Ales, Dark Lagers, Hybrid beers, IPAs, Pale Ales, Pale Lagers, Porters, Specialty Beers, Stouts, Strong Ales, Wheat Beers and Wild/Sour Beers.

 ![image](https://github.com/curtissmith291/final_project/blob/rod_prelim_branch/Group_Action_Items/Deliverable2_README/Images/webscrape_styles.png)

 - The Webscraping Method will start at the [Beer Style Page](https://www.beeradvocate.com/beer/top-styles/) and scrape all links find the anchor and HTML tag "/beer/styles", looping through them all until it selects the correct one.

--It starts with each beer style, for example Bocks, cyclying through each sub category (i.e. Bock - Doppelbock, Bock - Eisbock, Bock- Maibock, etc.) then it will move on to the next beer style and substyle.
+- It starts with each beer style, for example Bocks, cyclying through each sub category (i.e. Bock - Doppelbock, Bock - Eisbock, Bock- Maibock, etc.) then it will move on to the next beer style and substyle.

-- In each substyle of beer, it loops through 100 different styles, then goes to the next page with the individual beers.
+- In each substyle of beer, it loops through 100 most rated beers, then goes to the next page with the individual beers.

-- CLicks on indivdual beer and runs a check to see if there are 100 reviews.
-If there are, it scrapes the first 25, then clicks the "next 25" until there are 100 total reviews
+- Clicks on indivdual beer and runs a check to see if there are 75 reviews.
+If there are, it scrapes the first 25, then clicks the "next 25" until there are 75 total reviews

 ![image](https://github.com/curtissmith291/final_project/blob/rod_prelim_branch/Group_Action_Items/Deliverable2_README/Images/beer_scrape.png)